thefrontside/microstates/README.md

 ### Types

 The type describes the structure of the microstate and all of the transitions that can be performed on microstates of this type.
 Microstates comes with 5 primitive types: `Boolean`, `Number`, `String`, `Object` and `Array`, two parameterized types `[Type]` and `{Type}` and `class` types.

-The primitive types have predefined transitions,

-- `Boolean`
-  - `toggle(): microstate` - return a microstate with opposite boolean value
-- `String`
-  - `concat(str: String): microstate` - return a microstate with `str` added to the end of the current value
-- `Number`
-  - `increment(step = 1: Number): microstate` - return a microstate with number decreased by `step`, default is 1.
-  - `decrement(step = 1: Number): microstate` - return a microstate with number decreased by `step`, default is 1.
-- `Object`
-  - `assign(object): microstate` - return a microstate after merging object into current object.
-  - `put(key: String, value: Any): microstate` - return a microstate after adding value at given key.
-  - `delete(key: String): microstate` - return a microstate after removing property at given key.
-- `Array`
-  - `map(fn: (microstate) => microstate): microstate` - return a microstate with mapping function applied to each element in the array.
-For each element, the mapping function will receive the microstate for that element.
-Any transitions performed in the mapping function will be included in the final result.
-  - `push(value: any): microstate` - return a microstate with value added to the end of the array.
-  - `pop(): microstate` - return a microstate with last element removed from the array.
-  - `shift(): microstate` - return a microstate with element removed from the array.
-  - `unshift(value: any): microstate` - return a microstate with value added to the beginning of the array.
-  - `filter(fn: state => boolean): microstate` - return a microstate with filtered array.
-The predicate function will receive state of each element in the array.
-If you return a falsy value from the predicate, the item will be excluded from the returned microstate.
-  - `clear(): microstate` - return a microstate with an empty array.

-Many transitions on primitive type are similar to methods on original classes.
-The biggest difference is that all microstate transitions return derived microstate.
-This quality of transitions is imporant because it enables types to be composed.

 ### Type Composition